What Storymakers Is

 • About the Program

 The Wrigley Storymakers Program gives you the opportunity to make a difference for the future of our planet by training scientists to communicate their research in ways that engage and influence the public.
-You’ll work with small group of leading environment- and sustainability-focused researchers from some of North America’s most prestigious colleges, universities, and scientific organizations.
+You’ll work with a small group of leading environment- and sustainability-focused researchers from some of North America’s most prestigious colleges, universities, and scientific organizations.

 Instructors commit to a 2-day engagement that includes a workshop and availability to engage with fellows while on the island.
 Engagements may involve either (1) an afternoon arrival on Catalina Island, with instruction and a late-afternoon departure on the following day, or (2) morning arrival and instruction on Catalina Island that day and possibly the next morning, with departure on the afternoon of the second day.
 Instructors who wish to stay with the group for additional days are welcome to do so, with the expectation that they will continue to contribute to the program while on the island.